kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest_advanced/_index.md

     app: bookstore
 ```

+The source code for this service lives in the Gloo repo at `docs/examples/grpc-json-transcoding/bookstore`.
+In the following step, we demonstrate how we can get the proto descriptor set from the source and use that to configure Envoy for gRPC to JSON transcoding.

 ## Generate descriptors for the service

 Clone the Gloo repo and `cd` into the `docs/examples/grpc-json-transcoding/bookstore` directory.
 Now run: